 An old car left to become one with nature.

 It’s hard to imagine, but stretching on for miles beyond Paris is a vast landscape whispering its history to those who will stop to listen.
-Sure I’m looking forward to returning to my city life of lively get-togethers, museum exhibitions, gallery openings, concerts and jazz nights – a life robust with what’s happening in the moment, but I can’t help appreciate my time in Provence for giving me a more profound understanding of France’s past, and even of the French.
+Sure I’m looking forward to returning to my city life of lively get-togethers, museum exhibitions, gallery openings, concerts, and jazz nights – a life robust with what’s happening at the moment, but I can’t help appreciate my time in Provence for giving me a more profound understanding of France’s past, and even of the French.

-After studying a year in Montpellier and Paris, Stephanie found herself in love with France.
+After studying for a year in Montpellier and Paris, Stephanie found herself in love with France.
 Exchanging her plans to work in the art world for a box of chalk sticks, she moved to a little Provencal village to teach English.